-Known the world over as a leading centre of learning, Leeds has three universities and several prestigious independent colleges.
+Known the world over as a leading centre of learning, Leeds has three universities and several prestigious independent universities.
 With over 125,000 students, Leeds offers everything you could need or want—on and off campus!

 Leeds for creativity